BINF3101-yohe/Lab10_sars_CoV_2_part2/README.md

 ```
 # Example usage
 file = "sars_cov_2.fasta"  # Replace with your actual file name
-#write out and run the function here with the proper inputs
+#Write out and run the function here with the proper inputs, you will need to adjust the code below to include the proper parameters.
 spike = extract_subsequence()
 print(spike)
 ```